Nuclear power in the UK

 The multinational conglomerate Toshiba withdrew from the Moorside project in 2018, describing the decision as ‘economically rational’.
 Less than three months later, another Japanese multinational, Hitachi, suspended work on its planned Wylfa and Oldbury projects, again using much the same terms as Toshiba – that it was doing so ‘from the viewpoint of its economic rationality’.
 Hitachi has now confirmed it has permanently withdrawn from both projects.

 These developments have led many to question the future of nuclear power in the UK.

 The government announced in 2020, as part of an Energy White Paper, that it was allocating up to £215 million of funding for a Small Modular Reactor (SMR) design.
 SMRs are smaller versions of nuclear reactors and are intended to be mass produced off-site and then transported, rather than a large construction project such as Hinkley Point C.

 But SMRs are still vulnerable to nuclear accidents, terror attacks, and can produce more nuclear waste than conventional reactors per unit of electricity.
 It is also an unproven and untested technology that will still cost the taxpayer unspecified – and likely large – amounts of money.

-An SMR consortium led by Rolls Royce plans to build up to 16 of these ‘mini’ nuclear power plants in the UK.
-It says the first will open in 2031, and so even with the most ambitious time-scale, we will have to wait 10 years for an SMR to produce energy, when renewable alternatives are available now.
+Even with the most ambitious time-scale, we will have to wait 10 years for an SMR to produce energy, when renewable alternatives are available now.

 CND opposes the production of nuclear power for many reasons, one being the large amounts of radioactive waste produced.
 There is still no safe, long-term solution for dealing with radioactive nuclear waste and yet the government wants to produce more with no answer in sight.